dolthub/docs/content/getting-started/reading.md

 ## Introduction

-This tutorial covers how to read form Dolt databases using three different interfaces, the command line interface \(CLI\), SQL, and Python \(using Doltpy\).
+This tutorial covers how to read from Dolt databases using three different interfaces, the command line interface \(CLI\), SQL, and Python \(using Doltpy\).
 In the [installation tutorial](installation.md) we covered installing Dolt, which provides the CLI and SQL.
 We also covered installing Doltpy, which provides the Python tools for interacting with Dolt that we will use.

 ## Clone an Example Database